AuroraRyunix/PWR-manager/README.md

 Once the script has been run, the PWR Manager service will be installed and started as a systemd service.
 You can manage the service using standard `systemctl` commands:

-- Start the service: `sudo systemctl start PWR_manager`
+- Start the Node: `sudo systemctl start PWR_manager`
-- Stop the service: `sudo systemctl stop PWR_manager`
+- Stop the Node: `sudo systemctl stop PWR_manager`
-- Restart the service: `sudo systemctl restart PWR_manager`
+- Restart the Node: `sudo systemctl restart PWR_manager`
-- Check the service status: `sudo systemctl status PWR_manager`
+- Check the Node status: `sudo systemctl status PWR_manager`
 - All files are located under `"home directory"/PWR_manager`

 ## Customization